Codes for PHYD57 Advanced Computing in Physics, UTSC

 http://planets.utsc.utoronto.ca/~pawel/progD57/phys-pendulum.py

 Motion of a physical pendulum (able to go to the top and over the top on a rigid massles arm, depending on initial conditions.
-The script implements a Leapfrog algorithm, but looks deceptively simple like Euler method.
-Not only does it not do the half-step with positions, full step velocities and again half-step with positions, but also does not star in a special way to separate speeds and positions in time by dt/2... yet it is accurate (2nd order accurate).
+The script implements a Leapfrog algorithm, which in this implemetation looks pretty much like Euler method.
+Not only does it not do the half-step with positions, full step velocities, and then again half-step positions, but also does not start in a special way to desynchronize speeds and positions in time by $dt/2$...
+Yet it is accurate!
+(2nd order accurate).

 This is the diffraction-interference pattern from two slits on a screen 1 m away.
 Slits are 30 microns wide, spaces 240 microns apart.